BeepLoveKarki/smart-library/README.md

 <b>d) Issue Books</b>

 The student clicks this button and chooses the book he requires.
-Then after getting the book on his hand, he just shows the book to the rfid reader placed over the table!!!
+Then after getting the book (inside which RFID tag is placed) on his hand, he just shows the book to the rfid reader placed over the table!!!
 The book is then automatically issued for him!!!

 <b>e) Return or Renew Books</b>